Kiwi is beneficial for muscle growth and a leaner body because it:

 Vitamin C & antioxidants in kiwi for muscle growth

 Kiwi is one of the richest fruit in vitamin C. Kiwi contains about 75 mg of vitamin C per 100g, or 83% of the Daily Value.
-So, consuming 2 kiwis a day is enough to get more than the recommended daily dose of vitamin C!
-Vitamin C is necessary for bodybuilding!
+So, 2 kiwis provide more than the recommended daily intake of vitamin C!
+Athletes of bodybuilding require higher dosages of vitamin C than the recommended daily intake.

 Moreover, kiwi is pretty rich in antioxidants.
 For instance, kiwi has 122 mcg of lutein & zeaxanthin, 52 mcg of beta-carotene, and 1.3 mg of vitamin E per 100g.